NOTICE OF PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-EMSA is committed to protecting the privacy of your medical information.
+We are committed to protecting the privacy of your medical information.
 We are required by law to maintain the confidentiality of information that identifies you and the care you receive.
+Under certain circumstances, we may also be required to notify you following a breach of unsecured PHI.
 This Notice describes your rights and our legal duties regarding your Protected Health Information (PHI).
 Protected Health Information means any information about you that identifies you or for which there is a reasonable basis to believe the information can be used to identify you.
-In this Notice, we refer to PHI as “medical information.”
-If you have any questions about this Notice, please contact the EMSA Privacy Officer at (918) 596-3100 or (405) 297-7100.
+In this Notice, we refer to PHI as "medical information."
+If you have any questions about this Notice, please contact the Emergency Medical Services Authority (EMSA) Privacy Officer at (918) 596-3100 or (405) 297-7110.

 HOW EMSA MAY USE OR DISCLOSE YOUR MEDICAL INFORMATION